 The Advisory Council on the Misuse of Drugs advised the Government on the harms associated with the third generation of SCRAs in 2014.
 Since they were considered similar in this regard to other Class B substances such as cannabis, as well as previous generations of SCRAs, they were added to the statute book.

-It may well be that its new Class B status will, in practice, be used by the police to catch street dealers of Spice in the act more easily.
+It may well be that its new Class B status will, in practice, be primarily used by police to catch street dealers of Spice in the act more easily.

 But, that does not leave the option of criminalising users off the table.

-In a summary of a meeting of Westminster Council’s public protection and scrutiny committee held last month, it suggested police would use their discretion as to whether users caught in possession would actually have any action taken against them.
+In an online summary of a meeting of Westminster Council’s public protection policy and scrutiny committee held last month, it was suggested that police would use their discretion as to whether users caught with the drug would actually have any action taken against them.

 “The police will now be able to stop, search and arrest individuals in possession of Spice,” it said.